-High school educators can become certified to teach at the baccalaureate level for College Credit Plus programs through Hiram College’s content area programs in biology, history and English.
+High school educators can become certified to teach at the baccalaureate level for Ohio's College Credit Plus programs through Hiram College’s content area programs.

 Hiram’s Content Area Programs (CAP) are offered through the Master of Arts degree in interdisciplinary studies.
 They are discipline-specific, 18-credit hour programs taught by Ph.D. faculty.

-Each CAP will offer courses each summer, fall and spring terms, with multiple convenient start times.
+Each CAP will offer courses during summer, fall and spring terms, with multiple convenient start times.
 Courses can be completed in as few as 15 months.
 Early credentialing and approval to teach courses as Hiram College adjunct faculty before CAP completion must be approved by the Hiram College academic dean.
-Courses will be offered either at Hiram College, online, at a local ESC, or at one of our community college partnerships.
+Courses will be offered either at Hiram College or online.

 Credits can be counted toward the Hiram College Master of Arts degree in interdisciplinary studies.
-Please consult with the Hiram College Office of Professional and Graduate Studies for more details.
+Please consult with the Hiram College Office of Professional and Graduate Studies at 330-569-5161 for more details.

-TUITION: The CAP program cost is $510 per credit hour; ESC district faculty may participate for a discounted rate TBD per credit hour.
-Participants not in need of master’s credit hours may take this as a professional development (GEDU) course with reduced tuition of $225 per credit hour, as space allows.
+TUITION: The CAP program cost is $510 per credit hour; ESC district faculty may participate for a discounted rate of $420 per credit hour.
+Participants not in need of master’s credit hours may take this as a graduate professional development (GEDU) course with reduced tuition of $225 per credit hour, as space allows.